fastscape-lem/adascape/README.md

-# adascape: Adaptive speciation and landscape evolution model
+# AdaScape: Adaptive speciation and landscape evolution model

-The "adascape" package contain two simple adaptive speciation models written in Python that can be easily coupled with a landscape evolution model (fastscape).
+The "AdaScape" package contains a simple adaptive speciation models written in Python that can be easily coupled with a landscape evolution model (FastScape).

 ## Install